Tech Paper: Endpoint Security, Antivirus, and Antimalware Best Practices

 In more dynamic environments, it is also important to understand how de-provisioning of machines behaves, if cleanup is a manual operation, or if it is performed automatically.
 Some vendors offer integration with hypervisors or even delivery controllers where machines can be automatically created or deleted as they are provisioned.

-Recommendation: Ask your security vendor how is the registration/unregistration of their agents implemented.
+Recommendation: Ask your security vendor how the registration/unregistration of their agents is implemented.
 If registration requires more steps for environments with single-image management, include these steps in your image sealing instructions, preferably as a fully automated script.

-Timely consistently updated signatures are one of the most important aspects of endpoint security solutions.
+Timely, consistently updated signatures are one of the most important aspects of endpoint security solutions.
 Most vendors use locally cached, incrementally updated signatures that are stored on each of the protected devices.

 With non-persistent machines, it is important to understand how signatures are updated and where they are stored.
 This enables you to understand and minimize the window of opportunity for malware to infect the machine.